 This condition results in the destruction of the saliva glands.
 When this occurs, you may develop dry mouth, which in turn can lead to tongue inflammation.

-Low levels of vitamin B12 or iron may cause tongue inflammation.
+Pathologically low levels of vitamin B-12 or iron may cause tongue inflammation.

-Yeast infections in the mouth (thrush) can cause tongue inflammation.
+Yeast infections in the mouth, also known as thrush, can cause tongue inflammation.

 Alcohol, spicy foods, or tobacco may irritate the mouth and cause tongue inflammation.